XjSv/Cooked/readme.txt

-=== Cooked - Recipe Plugin ===
+=== Cooked - Recipe Management ===
-Contributors: boxystudio
+Contributors: boxystudio, xjsv
 Tags: recipe, recipes, food, cooking, nutrition Requires at least: 4.7
-Tested up to: 6.4.3
+Tested up to: 6.5
-Stable tag: 1.7.14
+Stable tag: 1.7.15.1
 Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Cooked is the best way to create & display recipes with WordPress.
-SEO optimized, nutrition, galleries, cooking timers, printable recipes and more.
+Cooked is the absolute best way to create & display recipes with WordPress.
+SEO optimized, galleries, timers, and much more.

 == Description ==

 Cooked is the absolute best way to create & display recipes with WordPress.
-SEO optimized (rich snippets), nutrition, galleries, cooking timers, printable recipes and much more.
+SEO optimized (rich snippets), galleries, cooking timers, printable recipes and much more.
 Check out the full list below.

 Be sure to check out the **[online demo](https://demos.boxystudio.com/cooked/)** as well as the **[Cooked Documentation](http://docs.cooked.pro/)** if you need some help!